Itinerary Highlights

 I'm here to tailor-make your perfect holiday.
 Give me a call and I'll use my expertise to create your personalised experience.

-Your Tour-leader Dr Keith Barnes:
+Your tour-leader, Dr Keith Barnes

-Read our Q&A with Keith Barnes here:
+Read our Q&A with Keith here.

 Itinerary